-MIA, MUSEUM OF ITALIAN ART, GARRISON, NEW YORK
+MIA, MUSEUM OF ITALIAN ART, GARRISON, NEW YORK14

-There's a project on my desk at my Studio in New York in which I've put all my hopes.
+There's a project on my desk at my studio in New York in which I've put all my hopes.
 Good fortune is shining upon it: a pavilion to accommodate the collection of Italian Arte Povera and Murano Glasses for the Olnick Spanu family in Garrison outside of New York City.
 It is the same place where I built a house for them thanks to a combination of my efforts, their generosity and the effective assistance of architect Miguel Quismondo.

 The project envisages a very restrained concrete box.
-The entrance is a special space, a 10x10x10 meter cube whose upper half is translucent.
+The entrance is a special space, a 10x10x10 meter cube whose upper half is translucent.15

 In the structure, we substitute bones for little bones, if you will permit a slightly inaccurate metaphor.
-In short, we make the structure delicate and white, as opposed to bold and heavy, and covered inside and out with translucent glass, so that it has the ability to sufficiently resist gravity while also disappearing by force the light that streams seamlessly through the structure.
-This structure is made with thin pillars of white painted steel, perfectly suited to define a cubic figure, and it will have a depth of 1 meter allowing movement within for behind the scenes maintenance of installations, artificial lights, and for cleaning.
+In short, we make the structure delicate and white, as opposed to bold and heavy, and covered inside and out with translucent glass, so that it has the ability to sufficiently resist gravity while also disappearing through the force of the light that streams seamlessly through the structure.
+This structure is made with thin pillars of white painted steel, perfectly suited to define a cubic figure, and it will have a depth of 1 meter allowing movement within for behind-the-scenes maintenance of installations, artificial lights, and for cleaning.

 Like I said, it will be covered with translucent glass.
 On the outside, it will be with delicate yet strong white metalwork, capable of withstanding water and cold.
 Inside, since all the problems have been solved on the exterior layer, the glass can be placed with more radical freedom.
-Looking at it from within, we could even start to think that the glass is supported without metalwork, thanks to a security glass of 6x6 cm bound with translucent butyral.

 The ground plane receiving the solid light from both the ceiling and the walls will be entirely white in concrete.
-Besides offering high performance for the needs of the facility, white concrete most excellently reflects the light and is a key material for the operation of the space.
+Besides offering high performance, white concrete most excellently reflects the light and is a key material for the operation of the space.